ldim99/MedicalRecords/README.md

 /tests/services/reporting_service.py - patients health summary generation for a given date range such as last 12 months

-/tests/framework/test_framework.py - integration test demonstrating initialization and framework usage
+Functional/integration test provided as standalone example demonstrating initialization and framework usage /tests/framework/test_framework.py

+Though this is just a prototype of the working framework it has potential to be build upon via extension points such as ServiceGateway with service registry, EntityService with backing store and type hierarchy with built-in JSON object serialization.